Secure Wireless Communication via Polarforming: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{ue} to the broadcast nature of wireless channels, security has emerged as a critical concern in future wireless communication systems.
-In conventional physical-layer security (PLS) systems, beamforming is an essential method to improve the signal reception at the legitimate user and degrade the signal quality at the eavesdropper \cite{survey}.
+In conventional physical-layer security (PLS) systems, beamforming and interference management are essential methods to improve the signal reception at the legitimate user and degrade the signal quality at the eavesdropper \cite{survey,inter}.
 To enhance secure transmission, various techniques such as movable antenna (MA) \cite{ma1,ma2} and intelligent reflecting surface (IRS) \cite{irs1, irs2} have been explored by optimizing active and/or passive beamforming.
 Despite their effectiveness, these secure wireless communication systems have overlooked the polarization characteristics of electromagnetic (EM) waves.

 Unlike conventional beamforming, which exploits spatial degrees of freedom (DoFs) to prevent information leakage, the polarization domain offers additional DoFs for the design of secure wireless communication systems \cite{survey1}.
 Specifically, polarization diversity and multiplexing gains have been explored to strengthen security \cite{before1,before2,before3}.
 Nevertheless, these existing schemes rely on fixed-polarization antennas (FPAs), thus lacking the flexibility to fully exploit polarization DoFs.
-In practical propagation environments, EM waves may undergo depolarization due to factors such as reflection, scattering, and antenna imperfections, resulting in the EM wave not retaining its initial polarization state when it reaches the receive antenna \cite{channel}.
+In practical propagation environments, EM waves may undergo depolarization due to factors such as reflection and scattering, resulting in the EM wave not retaining its initial polarization state when it reaches the receive antenna \cite{channel}.